halla-ai/home/README.md

-# Artificial Intelligence Engineering at Cheju Halla University
+# Artificial Intelligence at Cheju Halla University

-Welcome to the official repository for the Department of Artificial Intelligence Engineering at Cheju Halla University.
+Welcome to the official repository for the Department of Artificial Intelligence at Cheju Halla University.

 ## About